Lcm Of 8 And 18

 Beyond Two Numbers: Finding the LCM of More Than Two Numbers

 The methods described above can be extended to find the LCM of more than two numbers.
 The prime factorization method remains the most efficient approach.
-For example, to find the LCM of 8, 18, and 12:
+To give you an idea, to find the LCM of 8, 18, and 12:

 1. Find the prime factorization of each number: